hashicorp/terraform-provider-azurerm/website/docs/d/data_share_dataset_blob_storage.html.markdown

 * `container_name` - The name of the storage account container to be shared with the receiver.

-* `storage_account_name` - The name of the storage account to be shared with the receiver.

-* `storage_account_resource_group_name` - The resource group name of the storage account to be shared with the receiver.

-* `storage_account_subscription_id` - The subscription id of the storage account to be shared with the receiver.
+* `storage_account` - A `storage_account` block as defined below.

 * `file_path` - The path of the file in the storage container to be shared with the receiver.

 * `folder_path` - The folder path of the file in the storage container to be shared with the receiver.

 * `display_name` - The name of the Data Share Dataset.

+---

+A `storage_account` block supports the following:

+* `name` - The name of the storage account to be shared with the receiver.

+* `resource_group_name` - The resource group name of the storage account to be shared with the receiver.

+* `subscription_id` - The subscription id of the storage account to be shared with the receiver.

 ## Timeouts